2019 Europe FUE Workshop | Manchester, UK

 Cranial Surgery Scars

-As a faculty member, I presented a series of FUE cases I operated on with patients with cranial surgery scars at the workshop.
-Specifically, I demonstrated a variety of techniques that I have used to decrease the visibility of the scars.
+As a faculty member, I presented a series of FUE cases showcasing when I operated on with patients with cranial surgery scars at the workshop.
+Specifically, I demonstrated a variety of techniques that I have used to decrease the visibility of scars.
 The amount of scarring in the donor area can be eliminated or greatly reduced by:

 - Careful wound closure that prevents the edges of the wound from having too much tension.
 Two layer closure and materials such as staples can help with proper closing and reduce the chances of large scarring.

-- Trichophytic closure which allows hair to grow inside the scar and minimizes the visibility of scar.
+- Trichophytic closure which allows hair to grow inside the scar and minimizes the visibility of a scar.

 I invented this device to provide many benefits for both patients and doctors: